vuejs/vue-element/README.md

 Inside HTML tag of defined custom element, Vue-element will create:

-* Proxy components for seamless Hot Module Replacement (only for Vue 2.x)
+* Proxy component for seamless Hot Module Replacement, using render function for great performance (Vue 2.x+)
 * Vue component passed to Vue-element

 HTML tag of custom element will expose API to interact with underlying Vue component - you can change HTML attributes or props, using JavaScript.

-Check demos to check it in action.

 ## Testing